Thijmen73/advanced-snake/README.md

 # Why did we chose this project ?

 The starting point of the idea to create a game was that all members of this group were beginners in coding.
 Therefore, we wanted a project that could start very simple, with a functional foundation, but that we could improve depending on our time and capacities.
-The aim of this approach was to be sure to be able to deliver a functional project by the end of the project
+The aim of this approach was to be sure to be able to deliver a functional project by the end of the project.
 Additionally, creating a game sounded like an exciting project, and the prospect of being able to play a game we had built ourselves was motivating.

 # What makes it special/different?